How To Bet On The Kentucky Derby In Colorado

 While there are plenty of die-hard racing aficionados who pay attention to the sport all year round, the Kentucky Derby is unique in that it captures the imagination of the masses.
 Folks across the US get in on the action in big league fashion.

-The host track of Churchill Downs in Louisville, Kentucky, attracted over 150,000 fans on the day of the race.
+The host track of Churchill Downs in Louisville, Kentucky, attracts tons of fans on the day of the race.
 The Derby is an absolutely massive event, and it also presents a fantastic starting point for those looking to get started with horse racing betting.

 One of the cool things about horse racing betting is that the legality question has been sorted out across most of the United States.
 There are states that welcome the practice with open arms, and others that take a hardline stance and ban it outright.